catdeal3r/fibreglass/README.md

 | **Timing** | I encounter this the most while editing code, or after switch the bar location. |
 | **Workaround** | Reload quickshell. |

-### Can't click around the top right corner of the screen
+### Can't click around the top right corner of the screen.

 | Key | Content |
 | --- | --- |